Two militants killed in Kashmir gunfight

-At least two militants were killed on Monday in an ongoing gunfight between security forces and militants in Jammu and Kashmir's Badgam district, police said.
+Two militants were killed in a gunfight with the security forces on Saturday in Jammu and Kashmir's Shopian district, police said.

-"Two militants have been killed in this gunfight so far.
-Their bodies are lying at the site while the third hiding militant has entered another house in the vicinity.
-The operation is still on," a police officer said.
+Security forces started a cordon and search operation in a village of Shopian following information about a group of militants hiding in the village.

-Personnel of the army's Rashtriya Rifles, the Central Reserve Police Force (CRPF) and the Special Operations Group (SOG) of state police ringed Kaneera village following a tip about the presence of militants, but were fired upon, triggering the gunfight.
+"As the cordon around the hiding militants was tightened, they fired at the surrounding security forces triggering an encounter in which two militants were killed," said a senior police official, adding the operation was going on.

 --IANS